-2020 2019
+2021 2020

 Notes HK\$'000 HK\$'000

-Management fees paid to the
+Management fees paid to the immediate

-immediate holding company (i) 13,140 12,327
+holding company (i) 13,074 13,140

-Development cost paid to a related company (ii) 10,500 100,810
+Development cost paid to a related company (ii) - 10,500

-Consultancy fees paid to a related company (iii) 6,480 9,720
+Consultancy fees paid to a related company (iii) - 6,480

-Construction cost paid to a related company (iv) 578,413 69,381
+Construction cost paid to a related company (iv) 39,235 578,413

-- (i) The management fees were charged based on the underlying costs incurred by the immediate holding company in which James Sai-Wing Wong, a director of the Company, has beneficial interests. - (ii) On 20 September 2016, Chinney Investments, the Company, Chinney Alliance Group Limited ("Chinney Alliance") and Chinney Kin Wing Holdings Limited ("Chinney Kin Wing") jointly announced that a wholly-owned subsidiary of the Company conditionally agreed to engage and a wholly-owned subsidiary of Chinney Kin Wing conditionally agreed to carry out foundation construction works on the vacant site at K.C.T.L 495, Kin Chuen Street, Kwai Chung, New Territories, Hong Kong for a contract sum of HK\$210,000,000.
+- (i) The management fees were charged based on the underlying costs incurred by the immediate holding company in which Dr. James Sai-Wing Wong, a director of the Company, has beneficial interests. - (ii) On 20 September 2016, Chinney Investments, the Company, Chinney Alliance Group Limited ("Chinney Alliance") and Chinney Kin Wing Holdings Limited ("Chinney Kin Wing") jointly announced that a wholly-owned subsidiary of the Company conditionally agreed to engage and a wholly-owned subsidiary of Chinney Kin Wing conditionally agreed to carry out foundation construction works on the vacant site at K.C.T.L.
+495, Kin Chuen Street, Kwai Chung, New Territories, Hong Kong for a contract sum of HK\$210,000,000.
 Dr. James Sai-Wing Wong is the controlling shareholder of each of Chinney Investments, the Company, Chinney Alliance and Chinney Kin Wing and thus, the above companies are connected persons to one another under the Listing Rules.
 The related transactions constituted a connected transaction of each of the above companies under the Listing Rules and the approval of the respective independent shareholders had been obtained at the respective extraordinary/special general meetings held on 7 November 2016.
-During the year, the Group paid development expenditure relating to foundation construction works to an indirectly wholly-owned subsidiary of Chinney Kin Wing.
+In the prior year, the Group paid development expenditure relating to foundation construction works to an indirectly wholly-owned subsidiary of Chinney Kin Wing.
 The above transaction was negotiated between the concerned parties by reference to prevailing market rates.